hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/acl_language.md

 There are two types of ACL rules: simple ACL rules and conditional ACL rules.
 Simple rules are used to control access to a namespace, asset or property of an asset by a participant type or participant instance.

-For example, the rule below states that any instance of the `org.acme.SampleParticipant` type can perform ALL operations on all instances of `org.acme.SampeAsset`.
+For example, the rule below states that any instance of the `org.example.SampleParticipant` type can perform ALL operations on all instances of `org.example.SampeAsset`.

 ````
 rule SimpleRule {
     description: "Description of the ACL rule"
-    participant: "org.acme.SampleParticipant"
+    participant: "org.example.SampleParticipant"
     operation: ALL
-    resource: "org.acme.SampeAsset"
+    resource: "org.example.SampeAsset"
     action: ALLOW
 }
 ````

 Conditional ACL rules introduce variable bindings for the participant and the resource being accessed, and a Boolean JavaScript expression, which, when true, can either ALLOW or DENY access to the resource by the participant.

-For example, the rule below states that any instance of the `org.acme.SampleParticipant` type can perform ALL operations on all instances of `org.acme.SampeAsset` IF the participant is the owner of the asset.
+For example, the rule below states that any instance of the `org.example.SampleParticipant` type can perform ALL operations on all instances of `org.example.SampeAsset` IF the participant is the owner of the asset.

 ````
 rule SampleConditionalRule {
     description: "Description of the ACL rule"
-    participant(m): "org.acme.SampleParticipant"
+    participant(m): "org.example.SampleParticipant"
     operation: ALL
-    resource(v): "org.acme.SampeAsset"
+    resource(v): "org.example.SampeAsset"
     condition: (v.owner.getIdentifier() == m.getIdentifier())
     action: ALLOW
 }